Our2020View/Our2020View.github.io/ourview.md

 Before we get into the modifications, maybe I should tell you why we opted for the View 24J, after several years of research?
 In a nutshell, the new 2020 View had all of the system and coach features that we had been wanting in a not-so-big motor home with comfortable sleeping for four.
 Here is the list of noteworthy advantages to us when transitioning from our Class B:

 1. More room – very comfortable sleeping for four +
-2. Microwave on battery power – new to 2020
+2. Microwave on battery power – new for 2020
 3. Induction cook top – no more burning fossil fuels to make pancakes
-4. Roof access port – rooftop flexibility into the future – new to 2020
+4. Roof access port – rooftop flexibility into the future – new for 2020
 5. Large shower – when compared to a Class B!
 6. Residential mattress – full time setup - ease of access
 7. Electric heat pump – less use of a portable micro heater
-8. 2000W inverter – it can handle a microwave now – new to 2020
+8. 2000W inverter – it can handle a microwave now – new for 2020
-9. Tankless water heater – no longer carrying around 60 lbs of water - new to 2020
+9. Tankless water heater – no longer carrying around 60 lbs of water - new for 2020
 10. Tank sensors that work – sensors on the outside of tanks, what a concept!
 11. Freshwater above the floor – no more frozen fresh water lines in the spring and fall
 12. Heated holding tanks – useful for those morning departure dumps in the spring and fall